Anushalohani01/GEE_Project3/README.md

-Methane (CH₄) Monitoring and Trend Analysis with Sentinel-5P in Google Earth Engine Overview
+Methane (CH₄) Monitoring and Trend Analysis with Sentinel-5P in Google Earth EngineOverview:

 This project leverages the capabilities of Google Earth Engine (GEE) to monitor atmospheric methane (CH₄) concentrations using Sentinel-5P satellite data.
 Methane is a potent greenhouse gas contributing significantly to climate change.
 This script demonstrates how to analyze methane trends, compute anomalies, and visualize results for a specific region of interest (ROI) over a defined time frame.

 Methodology